 In addition to the successful completion of the course sequence, students will participate in a research-based experience.
 This research may be part of a student’s dissertation; however, it should have one or more of the following:

 - Involve the conceptualization and production of a research proposal involving individuals with disabilities and/or family members.

 - Involve actual data collection or data analysis on a project involving individuals with disabilities.

 - Create a written product, i.e., a literature review, a research grant proposal, or an article for publication.

-Once a student is accepted into the DS Doctoral Portfolio program, the student will meet with a designated faculty DS Steering Committee member to develop an individualized course plan.
-The DS Doctoral Portfolio Program Plan includes course selections and a research experience description.
-Students will be responsible for verifying the course plan with their Graduate Advisor or Faculty Advisor, and updating and maintaining the plan in concert with the designated DS Steering Committee member.
+Once a student is accepted into the CDS Doctoral Portfolio program, the student will meet with a designated faculty CDS Steering Committee member to develop an individualized course plan.
+The CDS Doctoral Portfolio Program Plan includes course selections and a research experience description.
+Students will be responsible for verifying the course plan with their Graduate Advisor or Faculty Advisor, and updating and maintaining the plan in concert with the designated CDS Steering Committee member.

 Students must keep the steering committee representative updated each semester on their progress.
-In addition, when nearing graduation, students must obtain approval from the DS Portfolio committee for their completed portfolio.
+In addition, when nearing graduation, students must obtain approval from the CDS Portfolio committee for their completed portfolio.

-Students satisfactorily completing the requirements of the DS Doctoral Portfolio and their primary Doctoral degree program will be awarded a Portfolio Certificate and notation on their official university transcript.
+Students satisfactorily completing the requirements of the CDS Doctoral Portfolio and their primary Doctoral degree program will be awarded a Portfolio Certificate and notation on their official university transcript.